-The no Community Area expansion Option 3 proposes a 66 people and jobs per ha DGA density target but requires an average density of 73 on any new development occurring in the DGA from 2021 to 2051.
-This higher density is required to compensate for the lower densities on the 1,331 ha of DGA lands developed in the Region of Waterloo since 2006.
+The no expansion Option 3 proposes a 66 people and jobs per ha DGA density target but requires an average density of 73 on any new development occurring in the DGA from 2021 to 2051.
+This higher density is required to compensate for density shortfalls on the 1,331 ha of DGA lands already developed in the Region of Waterloo since 2006.